 Our admin, Anand Khanse, MVP suggests you download a ‘good’ Hosts file from mvps.org and replace your original hosts file situated in C:\Windows\System32\drivers\etc with this one and then lock it or make it a read-only file.
 HostMan is a good freeware Host Manager.
 The Hosts file contains the mappings of IP addresses to host names.
 This file is loaded into memory at startup; then Windows checks the Hosts file before it queries any DNS servers, which enables it to override addresses in the DNS.
 A large HOSTS file (over 135 kb) tends to slow down the Windows machine.
 To resolve this issue; Run services.msc > Search for DNS Client Service > Change Startup Type to Manual.
 However, CoolWebSearch Hijackers are masters at altering even Read-only or locked Hosts files.
 They can also redirect Windows to use a Hosts File that has nothing to do with the one you keep updating.

 He also suggests that you use ZonedOut utility to Add, Delete, Import, Export, Build a Black/WhiteList and do more.
 It now includes Restricted, Trusted and Intranet Zones”.
-It is an excellent too just 185kb.
+It is an excellent tool of size just 185kb.
 Then download IE-SpyAd For ZonedOut.
-It is a simple registry patch that adds a long list of known porn-sites, crack sites, advertisers, marketers, and malware pushers to the Restricted sites zone of IE. Using ZonedOut you can add this list easily.
+It is a simple registry patch that adds a long list of known porn sites, crack sites, advertisers, marketers, and malware pushers to the Restricted sites zone of IE. Using ZonedOut, you can add this list easily.